visit-dav/visit/docs/SphynxDocs/Contributing/index.rst

 .. figure:: ../Quantitative/images/Array_compose_with_bins.png
    :scale: 50%

-Which can now be cross-referenced using an inline :numref:`reference %s <my_figure>` like so...
+which can now be cross-referenced using an inline :numref:`reference %s <my_figure>` like so...

 .. code-block:: RST

-  Which can now be cross-referenced using an inline :numref:`reference %s <my_figure>`
+  Which can now be cross-referenced using an inline :numref:`reference %s <my_figure>` like so...

 Note the anchor has a leading underscore which the reference does not include.